andrewchilds/overcast/README.md

 ### overcast ssh

 ```
-  overcast ssh [instance]
+  overcast ssh [instance|cluster|all]
-    Opens an SSH connection to an instance.
+    Opens an interactive SSH connection to an instance or cluster.
+    Because what could possibly go wrong?

     Option
     --ssh-key PATH